-The values "Start", i.e. "Ch±Start" or "Bu1-3Start" define the beginning of the output pulse.
-In case of the chopper pulses ("Ch+Start" or "Ch-Start"), these start by a transition to ground (0 V).
+The values "Start", i.e. "Ch \pm Start" or "Bu1-3Start" define the beginning of the output pulse.
+In case of the chopper pulses ("Ch \pm Start" or "ChStart"), these start by a transition to ground (0 V).
 Opposite to this, the buncher pulses ("Bu1Start" till "Bu3Start") start by a transition from ground.
-The position of the pulse start has to be between -10 and +10 μ s.
+The position of the pulse start has to be between -10 μ s and +10 μ s.

 The values "Width", i.e. "Ch±Width" or "Bu1-3Width" define the duration of the output pulse.
-The minimum pulse duration is 20 ns, the maximum 10 $\mu s.$
+The minimum pulse duration is 20 ns, the maximum is 10 μ s.

 The resolution of all timing values is 0.5 ns.
-The coarse resolution of 5 ns is provided by the FPGA, any finer resolution is provided by subsequent delay lies with an intrinsic resolution of 11 ps.
+The coarse resolution of 5 ns is provided by the FPGA, any finer resolution is provided by subsequent delay lines with an intrinsic resolution of 11 ps.

-By pressing the middle key "enter", the values "Ch-Start" and "Ch-Width" of the negative chopper channel can be switched to a value "Chopper+".
-This setting implies that the corresponding value defaults to the value of the positive chopper channel.
-This simplifies the settings if a symmetrical chopper control is desired.
+By pressing the middle key "enter", all items with the exception of "Ch+Width" and "Bu1Width" can be set to alternate values by a menu.
+This simplifies the settings if a time synchronized chopper and buncher control is desired or if a certain channel should not be pulsed.